-Another point that draws attention is that the lack of information and understanding inhibits the empowerment of the family farmer in the PNAE process, as it is known that the family farmer plays a fundamental role in this context, being considered an essential social actor in the implementation of the program.
-However, it is important that this farmer is not just a food supplier, but rather an active participant in the whole process.
-This implies their insertion in the different stages of the process, from planning to execution.
+Another point that draws attention is that the lack of information and understanding inhibits the empowerment of family farmers in the PNAE process, as it is known that family farmers play a fundamental role in this context, being considered an essential social actor in the implementation of the program.
+However, it is important that this farmer is not just a food supplier, but an active participant in the whole process.
+This implies its insertion in the different stages of the process, from planning to execution.
 Thus, it is important to recognize the family farmer as a strategic partner in the process of implementing the PNAE, going beyond the simple delivery of food.
-According to Mossamann and Teo (2017), in this context, nutritionists play an important role, acting as facilitators and supporters in the empowerment of family farmers, seeking to promote spaces for discussion and negotiation, where farmers can express their needs, seek training, and information throughout the implementation stage of the PNAE.
+According to Mossamann and Teo (2017), in this context, nutritionists play an important role, acting as facilitators and supporters in the empowerment of family farmers, seeking to promote spaces for discussion and negotiation, where farmers can express their needs, seek training, and information during the entire stage of PNAE implementation.

-It is observed that in the local context of the interactions, due to the structure in which the social actors are inserted, the "habitus" internalized by them occur in a different way, which create different rules and understandings based on the dispositions that the actors have to interact in their social practices, that is, the social practices and interactions in the local context are influenced by dispositions internalized by the actors involved in the structure.
-In the case mentioned above, it can be inferred that family farmers in some municipalities are not considered protagonists of the PNAE implementation network due to the structure of legitimacy and meaning in which they are inserted; that is, there are other social actors in the dynamics of the PNAE implementation network that stand out as central, such as, for example, the Institutional Leadership represented by EMATER, which will be addressed in the next topic.
+It is observed that in the local context of interactions, due to the structure in which the social actors are inserted, the "habitus" internalized by them occur differently, which create different rules and understandings based on the dispositions that the actors have to interact in their social practices, that is, the social practices and interactions in the local context are influenced by dispositions internalized by the actors involved in the structure.
+In the case mentioned above, it can be inferred that family farmers in some municipalities are not considered protagonists of the PNAE implementation network due to the structure of legitimation and meaning in which they are inserted; that is, there are other social actors in the dynamics of the PNAE implementation network that stand out as central, such as, for example, the Institutional Leadership represented by EMATER, which will be addressed in the next topic.

-With respect to the terms "meeting", "EMATER", "documentation", "price research", "contract", "schedule", "invoice", "payment" and "deposit", verbalized by family farmers, from the seven municipalities, summarizes the stage of the PNAE, as proven in the testimonies that "They invite us to participate in these meetings of the Public Call (AF-29), which "Emater organizes the documentation for us, does the project, sends it to the school" (AF-42), which schools do "the price research in the market and takes to make the bid, and negotiate with us" (AF-29), which they sign "the contract individually, and they give us the schedule to deliver and then have to issue an invoice (AF-49) and, finally, the schools do the "Payment straight with deposit at the bank or with the check, plus deposit" (AF-16).
-These stages of the implementation of the PNAE were ratified in the work of Freitas and Freitas (2020), who highlighted the interaction and dynamics in the implementation of the PNAE locally.
+With regard to the terms "meeting", "EMATER", "documentation", "price survey", "contract", "schedule", "invoice", "payment" and "deposit", verbalized by the family farmers of the seven municipalities, it summarizes the PNAE stage, as proven in the testimonies that "They invite us to participate in these meetings of the Public Call (AF-29), that "Emater organizes the documentation for us, does the project, sends it to the school" (AF-42), that the schools do "the price research in the market and take it to make the bidding, and negotiate with us" (AF-29), that they sign "the contract individually, and they give us the schedule to deliver and then have to issue an invoice (AF-49) and, finally, schools make the "payment directly with a deposit in the bank or with a check, plus a deposit" (AF-16).
+These stages of the implementation of the PNAE were ratified in the works of Freitas and Freitas (2020), by highlighting the interaction and dynamics in the implementation of the PNAE locally.